Are you wondering which Google Analytics metrics are important for your business and how to keep an eye on them?

 With ExactMetrics, you can see a list of your top pages and their views in the Overview report.
 To see more detailed metrics, head to Publishers » Pages Report.

 You can see page views, engaged sessions, new sessions, and bounce rates for your top pages and posts.
-You can also use the Page Insights addon to conveniently see traffic stats for any page on your site using the admin toolbar in WordPress.
+You can also use the Page Insights addon to conveniently see traffic stats for any page on your site using the WordPress admin toolbar.

 To see page metrics in Google Analytics, go to Reports » Engagement » Pages and screens.